Analysis | Why Liquidity Is a Simple Idea But Hard to Nail Down

 2. What else then?

 The markets in which such transactions take place vary in their liquidity –- that is, in how cheap or easy it is to find someone to participate in the transaction.
 Big stock markets are almost always highly liquid: It’s easy to quickly find a buyer or seller.
 The high volume of stock trades with publicly posted prices means that the gap between what the two parties think an asset is worth – known as the bid/offer spread – is generally small.
-At the other extreme lies, say, last year’s fashions, where sellers routinely accept steep discounts on their goods because there simply isn’t much demand.
-At times of financial stress, markets that are usually liquid can resemble those outdated clothes, or worse.
+At the other extreme lies, say, real estate where a small number of interested parties makes determining the fair value of a property harder.
+At times of financial stress, markets that are usually liquid can resemble those of real estate, or worse.
+That happened during the global financial crisis, when holders of mortgage-backed securities struggled to accurately price and sell them as defaults rippled through.

+Another measure of liquidity, which is often talked about in financial systems, is the availability of cash for transactions.
+The less cash, or cash-equivalent assets, there is, the harder it is for deals to be done.

 3. Why is that?